zaphosting/docs/en/vserver_windows_plesk.md

 ---
 id: vserver_windows_plesk
-title: VPS: Installing Plesk on Windows Server
+title: VPS Installing Plesk on Windows Server
 description: Information on how to install Plesk on your Windows VPS from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Plesk Installation
 ---